wp-plugins/profit-button/trunk/readme.txt

 and you have already created an account and application on admin.probtn.com Open your application and scroll down to Button Settings box.
 There you find Content Size W(idth) and H(eight) settings.
 These values are set in pixels.

+= How to make button visible if it is being opened in iframe or through another button =

+By default when a button is viewed via another button or iframe, it is hidden to prevent recursion.
+You can change this option only if you are using full account (signed up on admin.probtn.com).
+In this case, open your application, scroll down to "Button settings" box, open "Fine tuning tab" and search for "Hide in frame" parameter.
+Change its value to "false" and click Save.

 == Screenshots ==